-You play an exciting role in giving your Girl Scouts opportunities to practice the five skills as they learn how to think like entrepreneurs.
+You play an exciting role in giving your Girl Scouts opportunities to practice the five essential skills as they learn how to think like entrepreneurs.
 Some of the things you'll do include:

-- Get girls excited about the opportunities to support the troop (but allowing their participation to be voluntary). - Support both competitive and apprehensive cookie bosses, helping all your girls set meaningful goals for themselves. - Fostering partnerships with each Girl Scout's family to ensure cookie season success, whatever that may look like for her, will help you build a positive partnership with girls and families, and the Cookie Entrepreneur Family pin is designed to help families support girls' growth at home.
+- Get Girl Scouts excited about the opportunities to support the troop (but allowing their participation to be voluntary). - Support both competitive and apprehensive cookie bosses, helping all of them set meaningful goals for themselves. - Fostering partnerships with each Girl Scout's family to ensure cookie season success, whatever that may look like for the Girl Scout, will help you build a positive partnership with Girl Scouts and families.
+The Cookie Entrepreneur Family pin is designed to help families support their growth at home.

-Not only can girls sell individually, both in-person and using the online tools provided by each vendor, they can also participate in group booth sales during product programs.
-Your local council has additional guidance and processes to market and ensure every booth is in a safe and appropriate location.
+Not only can Girl Scouts sell individually, both in-person and using the online tools provided, but they can also participate in group booth sales during product programs.
+Girl Scouts will always be able to sell cookies to members of their personal network, regardless of where they live.
+Your local council may have additional guidance and processes to ensure every booth is in a safe and appropriate location.

 As your Girl Scouts grow, your role will evolve from a hands-on one to providing oversight and support where needed.
 No matter their ages, remember that volunteers and parents/caregivers do not sell the product.
-Your role is to encourage your girls and let their entrepreneurial spirit soar.
-Learning by doing is exactly how your girls develop the business savvy and communication skills that will empower them to reach any goals they set for themselves.
+Your role is to encourage your troop and let their entrepreneurial spirit soar.
+Learning by doing is exactly how your Girl Scouts develop the business savvy and communication skills that will empower them to reach any goals they set for themselves.

 Another critical task for each troop is to establish a clear accounting system for all proceeds and product during the programs.
-It's up to you to make sure that money is spent wisely, that excellent records are kept (remember to keep copies of all receipts in a binder or folder), and that all product is tracked.
-For older girls, your job is to oversee their work as they learn to keep impeccable records.
+It's up to you to make sure that money is spent wisely, that excellent records are kept (remember to keep copies of all receipts), and that all product is tracked.
+For older Girl Scouts, your job is to oversee their work as they learn to keep impeccable records.
 Be sure to attend product program orientation or training so you are aware of the systems and helpful tools available.